banner type: None

 3. Adjust your stay restrictions

 4. The average length of stay in your hotel can affect your overall occupancy rate.
-If you have available space in your accommodation, one way to fill it would be to employ stay restrictions.
-For example, if you anticipate a lot of guests will stay at your hotel during a holiday weekend, you can impose a three-night stay minimum for that time period.
-This will ensure that you give priority to guests who want to stay through Sunday night instead of those who only planned to book a 1-2 night stay.
+If you have unoccupied rooms, one way to fill it would be to employ stay restrictions.
+For example, if you anticipate a lot of guests will stay at your hotel during a holiday weekend, you can impose a minimum length of stay of three-nights for that time period.
+This will ensure that you give priority to guests who want to stay through Sunday night instead of those who only planned to book a 1-2 room nights.

 5. Avoid overselling